BIM?

 BIM (Building Information Modeling) is a comprehensive work methodology for the development of construction projects.

-By means of a virtual model (3D digital model) all the data and agents involved in the design of a building are centralized and recorded.
+By means of a virtual model (digital 3d model) all the data and agents involved in the design of a building are centralized and recorded.
 From its initial project, during its construction, during its useful life, maintenance management or extensions-modifications and until its final demolition.

 BIM: optimizing construction processes